-The National Planning Policy Framework, like its predecessor PPG7, contains a strong commitment to the conservation and enhancement of Areas of Outstanding Natural Beauty and National Parks.
+The National Planning Policy Framework, and the more recently published National Planning Practice Guidance, both contain a strong commitment to the conservation and enhancement of Areas of Outstanding Natural Beauty and National Parks.
 Both are statutorily protected because of the significance of their landscapes.
 This commitment extends to their settings, as well as to the land within their boundaries.
 It is a truism, of course, that no landscape ever stands still: change is continuous, and although many people assume that change in a protected landscape should be gradual and small scale, large scale change is always a possibility.
 This is especially so if other national priorities over-ride the priority to protect the landscape, but such situations are rare.

 In March 2013, as part of a major national project, Natural England published a revised profile, with Statements of Environmental Opportunity, for the Cotswolds (National Character Area 107)1.
 NCA profiles are guidance documents which will help to achieve a more sustainable future for individuals and communities.
 The profiles include a description of the key ecosystem services provided in each character area and how these benefit people, wildlife and the economy.
-They identify potential opportunities for positive environmental change and provide the best available information and evidence as a context for local decision making and action
+They identify potential opportunities for positive environmental change and provide the best available information and evidence as a context for local decision making and action.